amphora-atlas/web-app-recruiting/README.md

 Agora's Front End is built on Bun.js, Preact, Signals, and TypeScript, so please use this challenge as an opportunity to demonstrate your proficiency with this stack.

-When you are finished, upload your work to a private github repo and add your interviewer as a collaborator so they can review it.
+When you are finished, upload your work to a private github repo and send a link to fe-technical-interview@agora.finance so we can review it.
+Make sure to add your reviewers (DrakeEvans & gilansalehi) as collaborators so we can view the repo.

 ## Getting Started: